ishoshani/nannyBackend/README.md

 /schedules -- all appointments fields = ('host_id','nanny_id','time','payment')

+/hostschedules -- return all appointments of requested host

+/nannyschedules -- return all appointments of requests nanny

 /notes -- All notes fields = ('host_id','nanny_id','text')

 make sure to add /at the end when posting.